Slime-Error/SlimeShell/[PROJECT README].txt

   is enabled.

 [INSTALLATION]
-- Read Requirements text file
+- Read Installation text file

 [BUGS]
 - Put them in the SlimeShell Issues page on Github
 - DO NOT PING ME BUGS ON DISCORD

 [CUSTOMIZATION]
-- Scripts can be added console div in the index.html Following the example script inserted in the index.html console you can add your own scripts to output anything into the console which you create your script in the scripts folder to do.
+- Scripts can be made as like the example script and or using other modules or user created scripts.
-- Using the Navbar Buttons you can activate a console script or open/add another HTML page if you like
+- Scripts are ran by a onClick Button Event as shown in the index.html
-- SlimeShell will always only use HTML, CSS, JAVASCRIPT.
+- When a onClick Event is fired it runs that function located in the root projects render.js file.
-  Else user can use other File Type Languages If Desired
+- The render.js handles loading and requiring user made scripts to use their functions inside the html onClick function

 [FAQ]
 - When will I add this to Wallpaper Engine?